rodneyshupe/Cookbook/Recipes/Appetizers/ShrimpPakoras.rst

 - 1 med.
 Potato.
 Diced
 - 1 med.
 Onion, diced
 - few pieces cauliflower
+- 1/2 pound (230 g) Baby shrimp
 - 1/4 teaspoon cilantro seeds
 - sea salt
 - 1/4 teaspoon Chilli powder
-- 1/2 pound (230 g) Baby shrimp
 - 1 teaspoon Garlic, crushed
 - 3-4 cups vegetable oil (frying)

 Directions
 ----------

-1. In a large bowl, mix together the flour, spinach, cilantro, potato, onion, cauliflower, shrimp, cilantro seeds, salt, chilli powder, and garlic
-2. Use a tablespoon to add water little by little to form a thick paste
+1. Mix the flour, spinach, cilantro, potato, onion, cauliflower, shrimp, cilantro seeds, salt, chilli powder, and garlic together in a large bowl, then add water little by little with a tablespoon to form a thick paste.
-3. Heat the oil in a large pot
-4. Form the paste into balls and slowly deep-fry them.
-5. Serve with a chutney of your choice
+2. Heat the oil in a large pot; form the paste into balls and slowly deep-fry them.
+Serve with a chutney of your choice.